FinDock Payment API

 }

-For the FinDock for Fundraising Source Connector used in a.o.
-NonProfit Cloud (NPC), the following exception applies: Since the "Recurring" object (Gift Commitment) is split in two objects (Gift Commitment & Gift Commitment Schedule), a prefix GiftCommitment is required to set SalesforceFields on this object.
+For the FinDock for Fundraising source connector used with NonProfit Cloud (NPC), for example, the following exception applies: Since the "Recurring" object (Gift Commitment) is split in two objects (Gift Commitment & Gift Commitment Schedule), a prefix GiftCommitment is required to set SalesforceFields on this object.
 Fields without prefix are assumed to be set on the Gift Commitment Schedule object.
 Example: GiftCommitment.GiftVehicle.

 You can check which Source Connectors are available in the environment by performing a GET operation on the Source Connector endpoint.